openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/sessions.md

 An API Sessions:

-- can and are represented by a JSON data structure returned from the Client and Management APIs
+- can and are represented by a JSON data structure returned from the client and management APIs
     - returned from:
         - `POST /edge/management/v1/authenticate`
         - `GET /edge/management/v1/current-api-session`